lorenzwalthert/touchstone/actions/README.md

   * Comments the results on the PR that originated the workflow run.
   * Has read & write access.
   * Started automatically when receive job finishes.
+  * Will create an additional commit status to the PR check suite.

 The actions will always be compatible with the version of {touchstone} of the same git ref, so we recommend using the same tag for both {touchstone} and the actions, e.g. with {touchstone} v0.0.1:
 ```yaml